autistic-symposium/ml-ai-agents-py/README.md

-## deep learning projects, code, resources
+## resources and experiments for autonomous agents

  <br>